karttur/geoimagine/_posts/2018/2018-09-04-putinplace-clone-eclipse.markdown

 ## Introduction

 This post explains how to clone Karttur's GeoImagine Python project from GitHub.com with <span class='app'>Eclipse</span>.
 The advantages include that the project is directly linked (imported) to <span class='app'>Eclipse</span> and that you can easily access Framework upgrades from within <span class='app'>Eclipse</span>, but you can not push any changes back.

-Alternatively you can also clone the GeoImagine Python project using <span class='app'>GitHub Desktop</span> or the Git command-line tool <span class='terminalapp'>git</span> as outlined in the [next](../github-download-complete/) post.
-The advantage with the latter solutions is that you then separate the cloning and working with the code, and <span class='app'>GitHub Desktop</span> is better than <span class='app'>Eclipse</span> for handling GitHub repositories, and if you prefer the command line, <span class='terminalapp'>git</span> is the natural choise.
+The alternatives are to clone or download a complete copy of the Framework using [<span class='app'>GitHub Desktop</span>](../putinplace-clone-desktop-git) or the [Git commandline tool](../putinplace-git-dcommandline) and then either [import the complete Framework](../putinplace-import-project-eclipse) or [build a backbone project and copy selected packages](../putinplace-copy-project-eclipse).
+The advantage with the latter solutions is that you then separate the cloning and working with the code, and <span class='app'>GitHub Desktop</span> is better than <span class='app'>Eclipse</span> for handling GitHub repositories, and if you prefer the command line, <span class='terminalapp'>git</span> is the natural choice.

+The remaining part of this post is similar to the post [Clone PyDev project from GitHub](https://karttur.github.io/setup-ide/setup-ide/install-with-conda-env/) in the blog on [Install and setup SPIDE](https://karttur.github.io/setup-ide/).

 ## Prerequisits